pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 > - After enabling audit logging, if you make any new changes to the bucket URI, location, or ARN, you must click **Restart** to load the changes and rerun the **Test Connectivity** check to make the changes effective.
 > - To remove Amazon S3 access from TiDB Cloud, simply delete the trust policy that you added.

-### Enable audit logging for GCP
+### Enable audit logging for Google Cloud

-To enable audit logging for GCP, take the following steps:
+To enable audit logging for Google Cloud, take the following steps:

 #### Step 1.
 Create a GCS bucket

-Specify a Google Cloud Storage (GCS) bucket in your corporate-owned GCP account as a destination to which TiDB Cloud writes audit logs.
+Specify a Google Cloud Storage (GCS) bucket in your corporate-owned Google Cloud account as a destination to which TiDB Cloud writes audit logs.

 For more information, see [Creating storage buckets](https://cloud.google.com/storage/docs/creating-buckets) in the Google Cloud Storage documentation.